It all started when Uriah Jagger arrived from England and established a worsted spinning operation in southern Maine. The rest is history.

 Since the Jagger family arrived in Maine in the 1880s, the name has been synonymous with high-quality worsted spun yarns.
 Today, their tradition continues with dyed, heather, and white yarns spun from 100% wool and blends with natural and synthetic fiber – all manufactured right here in Maine.

 We manufacture custom spun products in 500 lbs to 5,000 lbs spinning lot orders to meet our customers’ specific yarn requirements.
 Jagger Brothers also offers a stock yarn service through its Jagger Spun Division.
-Jagger Spun maintains nine ranges of yarn with 28-54 shades in stock for each yarn type.
+Jagger Spun maintains ten ranges of yarn with 28-54 shades in stock for each yarn type.

 As a 4th-generation family business, we appreciate your feedback which helps us stay current and meet your needs.
 Please see our online contact form to get in touch with us.